-Once the operating system identifies the NDIO processors, the I/O board status LED on each IO module turns green.
-The green status LED means that the controller is able to communicate with the I/O. It does not indicate anything about the status of the Niagara station or its Ndio components.
-See Figure 2 on page 6 for location of the T-IO-16 board Status LED.
+Once the operating system identifies the NDIO processors, the I/O board Status LED on each IO module turns green.
+The green board Status LED means that the controller is able to communicate with the I/O. It does not indicate anything about the status of the Niagara station or its Ndio components.
+See Figure 2 on page 6 for location of the T-IO-34 board Status LED.